inria-emeraude/ccrma-workshop/docs/index.md

 **Programming FPGAs with Faust** (which is an accessible programming language for real-time sound synthesis and audio processing) will allow you to explore new audio DSP applications potentially involving hundreds of audio channels, ultra-low audio latency, etc.

-Using a **Zybo ARM/FPGA SoC Development Board** which will be provided to you as part of a lab kit, you will learn how to easily program your own Faust audio signal processing applications on an embedded Linux environment offering the unmatched performances of an FPGA.
+Using a **Zybo ARM/FPGA SoC Development Board** which can be provided to you as part of a lab kit, you will learn how to easily program your own Faust audio signal processing applications on an embedded Linux environment offering the unmatched performances of an FPGA.

 ## Covered topics
 During this course, as an introduction to FPGAs, we will first describe in details **the ins and outs of this platform**: how they work, their general purpose, and why they are a great fit for audio hardware and software development.